elm-city-craftworks/weiqi/README.md

 ## Running Weiqi

-Simply run the following command from the project root:
+Run the following command from the project root:

 ```
 $ ruby bin/weiqi